 Use one watchlist for a clear business theme, such as expansion, hiring, partnerships, or product launches

-Start with a focused company list so your credit usage stays aligned with your priorities
+Start with a focused company list so your monthly credit usage stays aligned with your priorities

 Use templates when you want to launch quickly, then customize questions for your niche